Due to the current energy market situation, we’d recommend not switching until prices stabilise!

 Does Sust-it compare the whole energy market?

-Yes we do, you can compare the whole market whether we get a commission or not!
+Yes, we do, you can compare the whole market whether we get a commission or not!
+Sust-it’s energy comparisons show all the best deals, all of the time!
+Unlike many energy comparison websites, we don’t default searches to include only commission paying tariffs.

 Common reasons people give for not switching to a better supplier